 (2) a work specially ordered or commissioned for use as a contribution to a collective work, as a part of a motion picture or other audiovisual work, as a translation, as a supplementary work, as a compilation, as an instructional text, as a test, as answer material for a test, or as an atlas, if the parties expressly agree in a written instrument signed by them that the work shall be considered a work made for hire.
 For the purpose of the foregoing sentence, a "supplementary work" is a work prepared for publication as a secondary adjunct to a work by another author for the purpose of introducing, concluding, illustrating, explaining, revising, commenting upon, or assisting in the use of the other work, such as forewords, afterwords, pictorial illustrations, maps, charts, tables, editorial notes, musical arrangements, answer material for tests, bibliographies, appendixes, and indexes, and an "instructional text" is a literary, pictorial, or graphic work prepared for publication and with the purpose of use in systematic instructional activities.”

 Under (2), a person who is not an employee but an independent contractor can still fall within the work made for hire concept but only within the express examples above, only if it has been specially ordered or commissioned and only if the parties have executed a written agreement declaring a work made for hire contract,.
-(But see “Playboy and the Work Made for Hire Agreement”)
+(But see “The Work Made for Hire Agreement: Further Issues Revised 2018”)